-Personally life has thrown up some significant challenges, the biggest of which was the near drowning of my son which left him with severe disabilities, I tell that story in the post How did I get here, and I would encourage you to read it, as it sets out the original motivation for this blog, and gives an insight into the charity work I do at the Samuel Morris Foundation
+Personally life has thrown up some significant challenges, the biggest of which was the non-fatal drowning of my son which left him with severe disabilities which he battled for almost eight years before his death, I tell that story in the post How did I get here, and I would urge you to read it, as it sets out the original motivation for this blog, and gives an insight into the charity work I do at the Samuel Morris Foundation

 I believe there a four key elements to living a fulfilling life, all of which I explore in this blog, they are:

 Ask me a question, or talk to me about a speaking engagement by filling out the form below.
 You can also find me on twitter.[contact-form-7 404 "Not Found"]